ArthurConmy/sae/README.md

 * Geometric median crap?

 * Untie the bias in and bias out?

-* Do this all on MLP out not hidden???

 * Should we really be doing bias initialized to 0 in reinits?
 Seems like it makes a lot of non-zero fires, eek